chrissilb/escframework/README.md

 If YOU like to contribute to the project this is what you could do:
 * The escframework should be also provided in other programming languages, e.g. C++, C#, Python.
 This should not be done manually but AI-supported.
 * The escframework should support web development.
 * The slides on [gwasch.de](https://gwasch.de) should be translated from German into English.
-This should not be done manually but AI-supported into as much languages as possible.
+This should not be done manually but AI-supported, finally into as many languages as possible.
 * Test the framework and report bugs.

 Thank you very much!